 An electrostatic deposition method is used to deposit organic films on the IDE (Liu et al., 2013).
 The electrostatic precipitator has one inlet and one outlet.
-A stream of aerosolized oxygenated organic liquid droplets to be studied is passed through an inlet with a high voltage corona discharger (-5000V) so that all the droplets are negatively charged to varying degrees.
+A stream of aerosolized oxygenated organic liquid droplets to be studied is passed through an inlet with a high voltage corona discharger (-5000 V) so that all the droplets are negatively charged to varying degrees.
 The flow is directed above the substrate held at +3000 V within the precipitator.
-Due to opposite charges, the charged particles are electrostatically deposited onto the substrate, gradually merging together to form thin films.
+Due to opposite charges, the charged particles are electrostatically deposited onto the substrate and gradually merged together to form thin films.
 The remaining flow is then withdrawn from the precipitator and flows through a HEPA filter connected to a pump.
-The flow rate through the precipitator is maintained between 1.7-1.9 Lpm.
-Depending on the amount of aerosol material being deposited onto the surface, the deposition can remain either remain as discrete aerosol droplets, or at higher droplet depositions, can form a uniform thin film, as shown in Figure 2.
+The flow rate through the precipitator is maintained between 1.7 and $1.9 \,\mathrm{L\,min^{-1}}$.
+Depending on the amount of aerosol material being deposited onto the surface, the deposition can either remain as discrete aerosol droplets or, at higher droplet depositions, form a uniform thin film, as shown in Fig. 2.
 For this study thin films are formed.
-The volume concentration of the aerosol particles at the inlet of the precipitator was $4.5 \times 10^{11}$ nm cm-3.
-After collecting for 5 hours, the film thickness is estimated to be 1-2 $\mu$ m on a 1 mm × 8 mm substrate based on the difference of volume concentration between the inlet and the outlets of the precipitator, the flow rate, the collection time, and assuming 50% collection efficiency.
+The volume concentration of the aerosol particles at the inlet of the precipitator was $4.5 \times 10^{11} \text{ nm}^3 \text{ cm}^{-3}$.
+After collecting for 5 h, the film thickness is estimated to be $1-2 \,\mu m$ on a $1 \text{ mm} \times 8 \text{ mm}$ substrate based on the difference in volume concentration between the inlet and the outlets of the precipitator, the flow rate, the collection time, and assuming 50% collection efficiency.